What Can I Do If Medicare Doesn’t Cover a Drug I Need?

 You can get Medicare prescription drug coverage through a Medicare Advantage Prescription Drug plan (MAPD) or a stand-alone Medicare Part D Prescription Drug Plan, which works alongside your Original Medicare coverage.
 However, the specific prescription drugs covered may vary by plan, so it’s possible that certain prescription drugs you need may not be covered by your Medicare Part D Prescription Drug Plan or Medicare Advantage Prescription Drug plan.
 Prescription drugs can be expensive, especially if you have to pay the full cost out of pocket.

-Find out what you can do if your Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan doesn’t cover a medication you need.
+Find out what you can do if your stand-alone Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan doesn’t cover a medication you need.

 Learn whether Medicare Part A or Part B covers your medication